dstackai/dstack/contributing/LOCKING.md

 ## Postgres locking

 Postgres resource locking is implemented via standard SELECT FOR UPDATE.
-SQLAlchemy provides `.with_for_update()` that has not effect if SELECT FOR UPDATE is not supported as in SQLite.
+SQLAlchemy provides `.with_for_update()` that has no effect if SELECT FOR UPDATE is not supported as in SQLite.

 There are few places that rely on advisory locks as when generating unique resource names.